 Figure 2 shows the details of the bi-level mechanism in the new approach.
 Let’s see in more details the different parts of this bi-level process.
 In the first approach, Kalman filtering is computed for its capabilities to find the optimal solution of the least square problem.

-Lower Level problem
+Traffic assignment problem

 Based on preliminary remarks on urban networks and OD estimation in a dynamic context presented in the introduction, the aim of the lower level is to assign the demand in the network; to know how it influences traffic sensors.
 Using an appropriate simulator in the lower level allows performing dynamic assignment on urban network and extracting all the needed information useful for the process.
 It must achieve paths estimation from origin to destination depending on urban constraints (signalization, congestions, etc.).
 From the dynamic best paths evaluation, we need to extract useful information for the further step (upper level).
 Entrance time period, counted time period, proportion of the global flows of the OD pair concerned or counting location are established for the whole time study.